Divinity: Original Sin II

 - Inquisitor: Two-Handed Hammer

 - Wizard: Wand + Wand

 - Certain quests are unable to be completed without the Scholar tag.
 That is the only tag which has such a restriction.
-Red Prince, Sebille, and Fane all start with the tag, and having at least one of them in your group will help.
+Red Prince, Sebille, and Fane all start with the tag.

 - Physical-damage parties are considered easier than magic-damage parties, because nearly nothing in the game resists physical damage.
 Magic is perfectly viable, though.

 - Because of the physical and magical armor system, trying to have some physical and some magical damage dealers will make the game harder for you.
 It's better to go all one type, or hybridize--summoners can do either damage type, and scoundrels can shred magic armor, for instance.
 It's possible to bring casters with a physical group if they are summoners (neutral and blood incarnates do physical damage), supportive/buffing/healing rather than offensive elemental casters, and/or necromancers (necromancy does physical damage).
 Magic parties can have melee presence with staff wielders and summons, since warfare talents will scale with Int if you're wielding a staff.

 - Damage to armor is affected by resistances.
 For example, an enemy with 50 Fire Resistance and 0 Air Resistance will lose more armor when hit by an air-damage spell than a fire-damage spell of the same power.

 - Do not split your attribute points between two different damage-boosting abilities (Strength, Intelligence, Finesse), you can only deal damage in one way at a time (either physical or magical), and it cuts your damage output making you less effective at both than a specialist.
 Pick only one to focus on.
 (The only way splitting points can work is on a Lone Wolf run.)